 - To unclog the drain, remove the dishwasher’s bottom rack to access the drain, drain catch, and filter.
 Before you do this, make sure you unplug the power cable.

-- Use a screwdriver to remove the catch basin and filter.
-These should be at the center of the bottom of the dishwasher.
+- Using a screwdriver, remove the catch basin and filter, which are located at the center of the dishwasher’s bottom.

 - Pour one tablespoon of baking soda and two tablespoons of vinegar down the drain to eliminate any stubborn debris, grease, or scum.
 You can use a commercial drain cleaner instead, but ensure it doesn’t contain harsh chemicals that may damage your dishwasher.